Empire of Liberty

-The Empire of Liberty is a theme developed first by Thomas Jefferson to identify the responsibility of the United States to spread freedom across the world.
+The Empire of Liberty is a theme developed first by Thomas Jefferson to identify what he considered the responsibility of the United States to spread freedom across the world.
 Jefferson saw the mission of the U.S. in terms of setting an example, expansion into western North America, and by intervention abroad.
-Major exponents of the theme have been James Monroe (Monroe Doctrine), Andrew Jackson and James K. Polk (manifest destiny), Abraham Lincoln (Gettysburg Address), Theodore Roosevelt (Roosevelt Corollary), Woodrow Wilson (Wilsonianism), Franklin D. Roosevelt, Harry Truman (Truman Doctrine), Ronald Reagan (Reagan Doctrine), Bill Clinton, and George W. Bush.
+Major exponents of the theme have been James Monroe (Monroe Doctrine), Andrew Jackson and James K. Polk (Manifest Destiny), Abraham Lincoln (Gettysburg Address), Theodore Roosevelt (Roosevelt Corollary), Woodrow Wilson (Wilsonianism), Franklin D. Roosevelt, Harry Truman (Truman Doctrine), Ronald Reagan (Reagan Doctrine), Bill Clinton, and George W. Bush (Bush Doctrine).

-In the history of U.S. foreign policy, the Empire of Liberty has provided motivation to fight the Spanish–American War (1898), World War I (1917-18), the later part of World War II (1941–1945), the Cold War (1947–1991), and the War on Terror (2001–present).
+In the history of U.S. foreign policy, the Empire of Liberty has provided motivation to fight the Spanish–American War (1898), World War I (1917-18), the later part of World War II (1941–1945), the Cold War (1947–1991), and the war on terror (2001–present).

 Thomas Jefferson

 Jefferson used this phrase "Empire of Liberty" in 1780, while the American revolution was still being fought.
 His goal was the creation of an independent American state that would be proactive in its foreign policy while ensuring that American interventionism and expansionism would always be of a benevolent nature:

 Jefferson envisaged this "Empire" extending Westwards over the American continent, expansion into which he saw as crucial to the American future.
 During his presidency, this was in part achieved by his 1803 purchase of the Louisiana Territory from the French, almost doubling the area of the Republic and removing the main barrier to Westward expansion, stating that "I confess I look to this duplication of area for the extending of a government so free and economical as ours, as a great achievement to the mass of happiness which is to ensue".

 However, this was not necessarily a politically unified Empire.
 "Whether we remain in one confederacy, or form Atlantic and Mississippi confederacies, I believe not very important to the happiness of either part."
 Despite this, Jefferson on other occasions seemed to stress the territorial inviolability of the Union.

 In 1809 Jefferson wrote his successor James Madison:

 Even in his later years, Jefferson saw no limit to the expansion of this Empire, writing "where this progress will stop no-one can say.
 Barbarism has, in the meantime, been receding before the steady step of amelioration; and will in time, I trust, disappear from the earth".